 Charleston Car Accident Lawyer

-If you were in a car accident near Charleston or the surrounding area, let the Charleston personal injury attorneys at the Max Sparwasser Law Firm, LLC help.
-Our firm has won many significant car accident cases throughout South Carolina.
+If you were in a car accident near Charleston or the surrounding area, let the Max Sparwasser Law Firm, LLC help.
+Our practice has won many significant auto accident cases throughout the state South Carolina.
 We know how to properly prepare and litigate a strong case.
-Let our Charleston car accident attorneys help you fight for fair compensation.
+Let a Charleston accident attorney help you fight for fair compensation.